Mother's Day Roundtable: Being a Pro Athlete's Mom in the Social Media Age

 If you focus on him so much, you’ll go crazy because you can’t control everything.
 What I’ve tried to do with all my kids is just remind them who they are.
 Is that decision getting you closer to where you want to go?
 At the end of the day it’s their choices, which is so hard when you’re so young and you have a couple of dollars.
 You hope everything you’ve taught them they use it.
 But you can’t let yourself lose too much sleep.

-DB: It’s tough.
+Diana Benedict (Mookie Betts' mom): It’s tough.
 A year or so ago there was a comment made—it may have been on Twitter or Facebook—and I tried to answer the question and help a person.
 It got to where there was going to be a confrontation.
 Some people you can never make understand.

 That was my moment of understanding.
 That was the time for me to know that every response doesn’t require a response on my end.
 Sometimes you let it go, no matter what it was.
 I don’t know this person.
 They don’t know the truth.
 It’s just hearsay, what they’re basing their opinions on.
 I know the truth.
 So I’m not worried about it.

-JH: I’ve learned to not listen.
+Joy Holmes-Harris (Gary Harris' mom): I’ve learned to not listen.
 Not to read any of it.
 My mother is bad with it.
 She has the NBA package and watches every single game.
 She’ll call me up and complain about commentators.
 I tell her not to listen.
 You’ve got to have thick skin.
 Everybody has an opinion about everything.
 We follow Gary and [the] games, and we take it in and we form our own opinions.

 Sometimes it’s beyond your control, though.
 I remember a time back when Gary was in high school.
 He was best friends with Zak [Irvin], who was going to Michigan, and Michigan State and Michigan were about to play in a basketball game.
 They made a bet that, whichever team won, the loser had to wear the opposite shirt to school the next day.
 Well, Michigan State lost, so Gary had to put the Michigan shirt on.